Martin and Osa Johnson

 Martin Elmer Johnson (October 9, 1884 – January 13, 1937) and Osa Helen Johnson (née Leighty, March 14, 1894 – January 7, 1953) were married American adventurers and documentary filmmakers.
-In the first half of the 20th century the couple captured the public's imagination through their films and books of adventure in exotic, faraway lands.
-Photographers, explorers, marketers, naturalists and authors, Martin and Osa studied the wildlife and peoples of East and Central Africa, the South Pacific Islands and British North Borneo.
-They explored then-unknown lands and brought back film footage and photographs, offering many Americans their first understanding of these distant lands.
+Photographers, explorers, marketers, naturalists and authors, the Johnsons studied the wildlife and peoples of East and Central Africa, the South Pacific Islands and British North Borneo.
+In the first half of the 20th century, they explored other continents and brought back film footage and photographs, offering many Americans their first understanding of these foreign lands.

 Early Lives

 Martin Elmer Johnson was born on October 9, 1884.
-Osa Leighty was born March 14, 1894, and raised in Chanute, Kansas.
+Osa Leighty was born on March 14, 1894, and raised in Chanute, Kansas.
 Although born in Rockford, Illinois, Martin Johnson grew up in the Kansas towns of Lincoln and Independence.
 His father worked as a jeweler and would bring home crates labeled with European cities like Paris and Barcelona, inspiring Martin to stowaway on a ship to Europe as a teenager.

 On his way back to Kansas, Martin Johnson read of Jack London’s plans to travel the world in a 45-foot boat, the Snark.
 Johnson wrote to London begging to be invited and received a telegraph simply asking if he could cook, to which Johnson replied: "Just try me."
 On the Snark, which sailed around the world from 1907 to 1909, Johnson had a variety of responsibilities.
 Later, he toured the United States displaying photographs and artifacts collected on the voyage.
 He met Osa Leighty while showing his travelogues at the theatre in Osa's hometown of Chanute, Kansas, where she was singing.
 They were married in May 1910 in Independence and spent the next seven years touring with Martin's travelogue in the US and Europe.
 Martin published his book Through the South Seas With Jack London in 1913.

 Safaris

 In 1917, Martin and Osa departed on a nine-month trip through the New Hebrides (now Vanuatu) and the Solomon Islands.
-The highlight of the trip was a brief, but harrowing, encounter with a tribe called the Big Nambas of northern Malekula.
+The highlight of the trip was a brief but harrowing encounter with the Big Nambas tribe of northern Malekula.
 Once there, the chief was not going to let them leave.
 The intervention of a British gunboat helped them escape.
-The footage they got there inspired the feature film Among the Cannibal Isles of the South Seas (1918).
+Their footage inspired the feature film Among the Cannibal Isles of the South Seas (1918).